MasoudKhanlou/MasoudKhanlou.github.io/README.md

 -In this project you can become familier with my design performance -A website built from scratch using pure vanilla PHP, JavaScript, CSS, and HTML, following the SPA architecture.
- In terms of running it on GitHub, I#ve set aside PHP.
+ In terms of running it on GitHub, I've set aside PHP.
+ "PHPMailer was used to send emails to both the admin and users in this project."

 #Features:
     Single Page Appilication
     Fast & easy loading
     Specil Design

 #Technologies Used

     PHP